gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/03-configuration.md

 ## Upgrade-ux related configuration files

-The configuration files that +upgrade-ux+ uses are basically just shell scripts and should be treated as such.
+The configuration files that `upgrade-ux` uses are basically just shell scripts and should be treated as such.

 The default location of the configuration files is `/etc/opt/upgrade-ux/`.
 However, if you are working with the sources (e.g. via git clone) then it is perfectly possible to use the relative paths, e.g.